 And that’s courage for the next time.
 And the next time.
 And inch by inch, you drag yourself back.
 Mend the knife-marks until they’re silver scars.
 Mop the floors until the tiles sparkle, and you do that once a fortnight now, because their shitty off-whiteness that collects far too much dirt and dust won’t beat you.
 You fix the small bits, one at a time.

 When you look back, you see the trail of black, oozing sick that you’ve tracked from the pit, all the way to here.
 It’s been a long, brutal journey.
 And yet, looking around, you’re shoulder to shoulder with your people, who have the same tools and same luck as you.
 You beat the odds, inch by inch.
 You haven’t won, not really, there’s no such thing, but you’re alive.
 You get to keep going.

 This piece is in dedication to my family: Cameron, Lucy.
-Ben, Laura.
+Ruby, Laura.
 James, Collin.
 Sam.
 Patrick.
 Kate.
 You continue to save me.